locessentials/eng401-business-english-us/unit4/week12/from-employee-to-manager.md

 This page collects tips that can help new managers develop their people leading skills, so they can avoid becoming a manager that people want to quit.

-## Active Learning for Up-and-coming Managers
+## Active Learning for Up-and-Coming Managers

 This page covers the shift from employee to manager, one-on-one's and formal performance management documentation.
 These are three practical areas that new managers will need to navigate almost if not immediately.
-The page presents ten articles related to these topics.
+The page highlights 12 articles related to making the transition from employee to manager.
 Pick one, read the article, and then share your takeaways about the article with the class.

 You can do so in a Teams post or by volunteering information during our class discussion.
 Your comments could address any of these areas: